BharathKumarReddy2103/Kubernetes/Day-25/Mastering Kubernetes: What You Really Need to Know.md

 Kubernetes is deep, and this list could go on forever.
 But if you've got these 13 topics under your belt, you're already ahead of most.

-Feel free to fork this repo, open an issue, or drop a PR with your favorite tip 💬
+Feel free to fork this repo, open an issue, or drop a PR with your favorite tip. 💬